Driving Without Insurance Solicitors

-Have you been given a Fixed Penalty or received a Court Summons for driving or using a vehicle with no insurance?
-Is your licence at risk?
+Have you been given a Fixed Penalty or received a Court Summons for driving or using a vehicle with no motor insurance?
+Is your driving licence at risk?

 The consequences of driving without insurance